Bydgoszcz Cathedral: 18th-century buildings

-On the western side of the cemetery, on the area between today's tenement house at Przyrzecze street 2, and the memorial to the Virgin Mary Immaculate Conception of Lourdes, stood a series of buildings comprising the Building of parish school in Bydgoszcz and three houses inhabited by the vicar, his helpers and secular representatives of the church staff.
+On the western side of the cemetery, on the area between today's tenement house at Przyrzecze street 2, and the memorial to the Virgin Mary Immaculate Conception of Lourdes, stood a series of buildings comprising the Bydgoszcz parish school building and three houses inhabited by the vicar, his helpers and secular representatives of the church staff.
 The rectory was located on the eastern edge of the municipal necropolis, on today's Ks.
 Tadeusza Skarbka-Malczewskiego street.

 Partition period (1772-1920)

-At the time of the incorporation of Bydgoszcz/Bromberg into the Kingdom of Prussia as a result of Poland partitions, the parish church was indeed in a poor technical condition.
+At the time of the incorporation of Bydgoszcz/Bromberg into the Kingdom of Prussia as a result of the Partitions of Poland, the parish church was indeed in a poor technical condition.
 In 1794, for the needs of the Kościuszko Uprising, the silver decoration was depleted, as well as numerous valuables, for a total of 256 grzywna.
-Other city monasteries also donated to support the revolt, like Jesuit's and Bernardine's.
+Other city monasteries also donated to support the revolt, like the Jesuits and the Bernardines.

 At the beginning of the 19th century, the church was nearly a ruin.
 During the period of the Duchy of Warsaw (1807–1815), Russian armed forces used it for military purposes: most of the side altars and removable elements were destroyed at that time.

 Between 1819 and 1829, the Kingdom of Prussia funded a refurbishment of the building.
-During the works, part of the religious equipment was stolen and three side chapels were demolished; the chapel on the northern wall (St. Fabian & Saint Sebastian) survived.
-Only three old altars were preserved (Blessed Virgin Mary, Saint Barbara, St. Fabian & St. Sebastian), some altars were taken from the other monasteries of the city, liquidated by Prussian authorities:
+During the works, part of the religious equipment was stolen and three side chapels were demolished; the chapel on the northern wall (St. Fabian and Saint Sebastian) survived.
+Only three old altars were preserved (Blessed Virgin Mary, Saint Barbara, St. Fabian and St. Sebastian), some altars were taken from the other monasteries of the city, liquidated by Prussian authorities: